Our AHPRA registered Australian doctors specialise in treating patients with medical cannabis.

 The cannabis plant contains more than 100 different chemicals called cannabinoids.
 These active ingredients found in cannabis oil act on speciﬁc targets found in the body known as cannabinoid receptors.
 These receptors are involved in the regulation of many functions including: brain and nervous system activity, heart rate and blood pressure, digestion, inﬂammation, immune system activity, perception of pain, reproduction, wake/sleep cycle, regulation of stress and emotional state as well as many other functions.

-How much does a visit to Australian Cannabis Clinics cost?
+How much does a visit to Australian Access Clinics cost?

 How much does medical cannabis cost?

 Medical cannabis products are not listed on the Pharmaceutical Benefits Scheme (PBS).
-Products typically cost $5-10 per day but can vary greatly depending on the dosage and type of product prescribed.
+Products typically cost $4-10 per day but can vary greatly depending on the dosage and type of product prescribed.
+An initial consultation with our doctors (including all TGA approvals) costs $199.

 Where do I fill my prescription?